This page is currently a work in progress. Please feel free to explore the available pages by clicking on the tabs above or the links to the right.

 These are online reference books.
 To browse through the books individually, click on the titles.

-Follow links in Muscat to view the resources.
+Follow links in MUSCAT Plus to view the resources.

 Gettysburg College students are well-known for their ability to take initiative and impact their community.
 Due to the efforts of Hannah Leone, Class of 2014, Gettysburg College is able to take great pride in a library research guide that is dedicated to LGBTQA resources.
 Hannah compiled an abundance of books, films, documentaries, and other valuable sources to educate and inform on data pertinent to the LGBTQA community.
 This library guide is a work in progress that is still growing into an even larger database.
 At present, one can review information on the bisexual community, the transgender community, and LGBTQA culture as a whole.
 We appreciate all the #gettysburgreat work that Hannah did to pull this resource together for our community.